Test Prep Center

 About Standardized Testing

 Standardized tests often create anxiety for students at any academic level.
-For students preparing to apply to private school, college, or graduate school, the ISEE (Independent School Entrance Exam), ACT, SAT, GRE, and other standardized exams can be the most dreaded aspect of the process.
+For students preparing to apply to private school, college, or graduate school, the ISEE (Independent School Entrance Exam), ACT, SAT, and other standardized exams can be the most dreaded aspect of the process.
 However, with proper instruction, practice, and a boost in confidence, students can reach their fullest potential.
 That is what Learning Lab strives to deliver for each student.

 5 Tips for ACT/SAT Preparation: